FusionAuth/fusionauth-site/site/_posts/2020-12-22-migration-types.md

 * Build and test a set of migration scripts.
 Ensure that migration accuracy meets your needs.
 Figure out how long a migration takes.
 * Test application changes required to point users to FusionAuth for login, registration, and other auth needs.
 * When you are ready to migrate, bring your systems down or to a mode where authentication is disallowed.
-* Run the previosly tested migration scripts.
+* Run the previously tested migration scripts.
 * Release the application changes, which perform the cutover.
-Now the the system of record for all your users is FusionAuth.
+Now the system of record for all your users is FusionAuth.

 This approach has some real strengths: